3 Roman Chair Workouts For a Sexy Stomach and Toned Glutes

 Exercise Two: Roman Chair Twists

-Position yourself on the Roman Chair with your body upright, so you are facing the ceiling.
+Position yourself on the device with your body upright, so you are facing the ceiling.
 Hook your feet under the pads, with the ankle pad set just below the level of your hips.

 Make sure that your abs are engaged and your core is braced.